 Why do we live where we live?
 What attracts us to certain towns or neighborhoods?
 Why are our communities designed the way they are?
-What might the future hold in store?
+This discussion guide and its seven policy possibilities prompt us to–

-We often tend to think of the development of our communities, of our towns and cities, as something that just happens.
-It’s just the way things are.
-Or we think of these decisions about urban planning as decisions that are too complex for us as average citizens.
-Yet these decisions hit us where we live.
-They impact housing, transportation, and economic development.
-They affect what we think of as “home” and how we are able to live our lives.
-These are public policy choices that will impact our pocketbooks and our quality of life.
+We may tend to think of the development of our communities as something that just happens, organically, and just the way things are.
+Conversely, we may also think of urban planning as a topic that is too complex for us as average citizens.
+Yet these decisions hit us where we live and impact our housing, transportation, and economic development.
+They affect what we think of as “home” and how we are able to live our lives there.

 The seven policy notions in this report include: